Last Updated on

 Many of these resorts sit out over shallow lagoons on a network of overwater platforms, leading to a bungalow that will allow you to enjoy to sunbathe, swim, snorkel, and drink in amazing views without having to leave their confines.

 Some of the pricier villas have personal infinity pools, where you’ll want to plant yourself for each sunset during your stay.
+There are 1100 islands and endless things to do in the Maldives but you’ll still be glad with your choice.

 With amenities that vary considerably from one private island to the next, you’ll want to do some in-depth research before slapping down your credit card, so be sure to take your time and have fun with the planning process.